emo-eth/mcp-rust-docs/README.md

 ## Features

 -   Fetches documentation for any Rust crate available on docs.rs
 -   Strips HTML and formats the content for readability
 -   Limits response size to prevent overwhelming the client
 -   Uses the latest MCP SDK (v1.6.1)
+-   Written in TypeScript for better type safety and developer experience

 ## Installation